All-plasmonic Mach Zehnder modulator enabling optical high-speed communication at the microscale

 C. Haffner, et al, All-plasmonic Mach–Zehnder modulator enabling optical high-speed communication at the microscale, Nature Photonics, 2015.

-Optical modulators encode electrical signals to the optical domain and thus constitute a key element in high-capacity communication links1,2.
-Ideally, they should feature operation at the highest speed with the least power consumption on the smallest footprint, and at low cost3.
-Unfortunately, current technologies fall short of these criteria4.
-Recently, plasmonics has emerged as a solution offering compact and fast devices5,6,7.
+Optical modulators encode electrical signals to the optical domain and thus constitute a key element in high-capacity communication links.
+Ideally, they should feature operation at the highest speed with the least power consumption on the smallest footprint, and at low cost.
+Unfortunately, current technologies fall short of these criteria.
+Recently, plasmonics has emerged as a solution offering compact and fast devices.
 Yet, practical implementations have turned out to be rather elusive.
-Here, we introduce a 70 GHz all-plasmonic Mach–Zehnder modulator that fits into a silicon waveguide of 10 μm length.
-This dramatic reduction in size by more than two orders of magnitude compared with photonic Mach–Zehnder modulators results in a low energy consumption of 25 fJ per bit up to the highest speeds.
+Here, we introduce a 70 GHz all-plasmonic Mach Zehnder modulator that fits into a silicon waveguide of 10 μm length.
+This dramatic reduction in size by more than two orders of magnitude compared with photonic Mach Zehnder modulators results in a low energy consumption of 25 fJ per bit up to the highest speeds.
 The technology suggests a cheap co-integration with electronics.